woestreich/personalsite/content/teaching.md

 ### Local community engagement via classroom visits, public talks, and exhibits
 I regularly share the research process and recent findings with diverse audiences, ranging from elementary and middle school classrooms to the broader general public.
 In particular, I enjoy engaging audiences via interactive exhibits on our research in Monterey Bay, as these tend to facilitate more open and equal interactions and discussion!

+### Salinas High School - Hopkins Marine Station Internship Program
+Along with my colleague Will Gough, I previously coordinated a longform science engagement program between Salinas High School and Hopkins Marine Station.
+This program pairs high school students with postdoc and PhD student research mentors at Hopkins for individualized, ~5 month research internships.
+These internships culminate in an end-of-program symposium highlighting the outcomes of the students' research projects.